 DHP has integrated Statkraft's values.
 Our values govern Statkraft's actions and provide guidance for the employees.
 These values apply to all employees and others who represent Statkraft.
-These are the values:

 We act responsibly by caring and taking ownership.
 We are considerate, always aware of how our work will impact our colleagues, customers, society and the environment.